1 Beverly Place

 Selected Group Exhibitions

-2010wALL, Un progetto d'arte, SRISA Gallery of Contemporary Art, Firenze, IT
+wALL, Un progetto d'arte, SRISA Gallery of Contemporary Art, Firenze, IT

 2009Crescendo, Group Performance of music and painting, St. Louis, MO